 Moroccan food is generally healthy.
 Moroccans are healthy people because they eat a lot more vegetables than meat.
 A typical Mediterranean diet.

-Not only does Moroccan food incorporate lot’s of vegetables but it also often contains dried fruits.
+Not only does Moroccan food like this Moroccan chicken tagine incorporate lot’s of vegetables but it also often contains dried fruits.
 Just like how this chicken tagine recipe has dried apricots added to it.

 The sweetness of the dried apricots compliment the spices.
 They also add important vitamins and minerals to the Moroccan diet.